 This potato pancake proved that.
 A variation on mashed potatoes, but extra tasty because of the creamy crispy crust.
 That's all.
-My family loves the potato pancake and it's now a regular on the menu.
+My family loves this potato pancake and it's now a regular on the menu.

 Did you make this recipe?
 Tag #byandreajanssen via Instagram.
-I love it when you make one of my recipes and I’m looking forward to looking it up.
+I enjoy seeing what your creation looks like.
 Video recipes can be found on my YouTube channel.
-Don't forget to save my recipes on Pinterest so you can find them easily next time.
-See you soon!
+And don't forget to save the recipes on Pinterest so you can easily find them next time!

 - 1 small onion